Diversity and Sparsity: A New Perspective on Index Tracking: Experiments

 \subsubsection{Tracking performance}

 To evaluate tacking performance, we plot the out-of-sample predictions in Fig.~\ref{fig:num_baseline}.
 There are two issues to study in tracking performance.
 First is tracking \emph{accuracy}, as all methods are aspiring to track the index with low error.
 Baseline, Ridge, and Cluster have similar accuracy, while Sector is slightly worse.
 Second is the sign of the error: trackers aim to match or exceed the index, and avoid underperforming it.
-This is affected by number of stocks held (more stocks increase transaction cost, which eats capital and leads to underperformance); and diversity (which reduces risk, but tends to increase transaction cost).
-Balancing these two is the key challenge.
+This is affected by sparsity and diversity, where balancing these two is the key challenge.
 The Ridge approach is low-risk/high-diversity, but underperforms due to incurring high transaction cost for holding the full index.
 Sector maintains good sparsity, but is insufficiently diverse.
 Our Cluster approach, comes closest to matching the index due to effective joint optimisation of diversity and data-driven sparsity.
 To quantitatively evaluate these methods, we calculate the statistics of absolute percentage errors for different methods in Tab.~\ref{tab:sape}, which is corresponding to the integral of green bars in Fig.~\ref{fig:num_baseline}.
 While the sum/mean directly reflects the tracking accuracy, for which Ridge has the smallest error, we are also interested in which contribute to the sum: the positive error (area above zero) is more tolerable since it means better returns compared to market.
 Taking this into account, Cluster has the best overall performance.